Should I get a cash out refinance or HELOC?

 What is a HELOC?

-It’s a second mortgage that complements — rather than replaces — your existing one.
+It’s a second mortgage that complements — rather than replaces — your first mortgage.
 You get a line of credit, similar to the one you get with a credit card.
 So you can borrow, repay, and borrow again up to your credit limit.
 And you pay interest only on your outstanding balance.

 What is a home equity loan?